 The symptoms may include tiredness and lack of energy, palpitations, light-headedness, pale skin, shortness of breath, feeling cold, headaches, changes in taste, a sore or smoothing tongue, and dry, peeling, or spoon-shaped nails.

-As well as treating any underlying problems that may be making you anemic, your doctor may prescribe iron supplements to address an iron deficiency and bring your iron levels back to normal.
+Your doctor may also prescribe iron supplements to address an iron deficiency and bring your iron levels back to normal.
 Your red blood cell count and hemoglobin levels will be monitored carefully to make sure you are responding well to treatment.
 It may also be necessary to make dietary changes and take vitamin B12 or folate supplements.

 Here is some natural treatment you might consider: